-Building a website is an exciting step in the right direction and you want to get online as soon as possible, but you can’t go charging in to the task like a bull in a china shop.
+Building a website is an exciting step and you want to get online as soon as possible.

 Whether you’re building and maintaining your own site or you’re getting a designer involved, you’ll need to carefully map out your website in terms of what it will look like but also what will go where, how things are linked, what the purpose of each page is and the actual site functionality.

 Sitemaps are a useful tool for this:

 To improve your existing website’s results through search engines, it needs to be search engine friendly.